CxCrush/VAL3Socket/README.md

 Files
 =========

-1. siotest VAL3 application -------Val3 application to send and receive data via ethernet.`If you also know some python, please check [https://github.com/brucebot/TWITTERBOT](https://github.com/brucebot/TWITTERBOT) to use robot controller to send a twitter.`
+1. siotest VAL3 application -------Val3 application to send and receive data via ethernet.
+If you also know some python, Check [https://github.com/brucebot/TWITTERBOT](https://github.com/brucebot/TWITTERBOT) and use robot controller to send a tweet.

 2. staubli socket CPP -----------C++ application and source to send and receive data Robot